Contains the active ingredient, hydroxychloroquine sulfate

 disease of the heart muscle

-skin diseases, in particular psoriasis which is a kind of itchy rash.
+skin diseases, in particular psoriasis, a type of itchy rash

 Taking other medicines